Ngongabcx/golf-course-app/README.md

 # GCMS MOBILE APP
-# Golf Cource Management System
+# GOLF COURSE MANAGEMENT SYSTEM

 > This is the mobile application for the BCX-GCMS.